rOpenGov/giscoR/README.md

 <blockquote class="blockquote">

-[Eurostat’s general copyright notice and licence policy](https://ec.europa.eu/eurostat/web/main/help/copyright-notice) applies.
+[Eurostat’s general copyright notice and license policy](https://ec.europa.eu/eurostat/web/main/help/copyright-notice) applies.
 Moreover, there are specific rules that apply to some of the following datasets available for downloading.
 The download and use of